shubhamdarge/microservices-demo/README.md

 # Microservices Demo (Java + Spring Boot + REST)

-A small, student-friendly project to practice **microservices** concepts with Java and Spring Boot.
+A small project to practice **microservices** concepts with Java and Spring Boot.
 It models a fake shop with **users**, **orders**, and **payments** as separate services.

 ---